If a crystal of a coloured chemical, eg potassium manganate (VII), is placed in water, the particles spread out and mix with the water particles.

-The rate of diffusion can be affected by several factors:
+The rate of diffusion can be affected by a number of factors:

-In a bacterium, substances diffuse into and out of the bacterial cell across its surface.
-Once inside, because of the bacterium's size, substances will need to diffuse 1 μm or less to where they are needed, for instance oxygen for aerobic respiration.
+For a bacterium, substances diffuse into and out of the bacterial cell across its surface.
+Once inside, because of the bacterium's size, substances will need to diffuse 1 μm or less to where they are needed, for instance for respiration.

 Substances move into and around the moss plants by diffusion and osmosis.

-Simple organisms therefore take in substances all over their body surface.
+Simple organisms take in substances over their body surface.
 Their needs are determined by their volume.
 As organisms increase in size, their surface area does not increase at the same rate as their volume.
-The surface area to volume ratio of a puppy is several times greater than that of an adult dog.
+For example, the surface area to volume ratio of a puppy is several times greater than that of an adult dog.